esturdivant-usgs/science-base-automation/README.md

 Ensure there is one and only one XML file for each desired SB page.
 These XML files should pass MP error checking.
 NOTE: The script will overwrite XML files.
 You may want to save a separate archive of the original XML files.

-- filenames should follow this pattern: data_1.shp, data_1.shp.xml (or data_1_meta.xml), data_1_browse.png, where 'data_1' is the _basename_ of the dataset and the suffixes '.shp' or '\_meta' and '\_browse' indicate metadata or browse graphics respectively.
+- Filenames should use this pattern: data_1.shp, data_1.shp.xml (or data_1_meta.xml), data_1_browse.png, where 'data_1' is the _basename_ of the dataset and the suffixes '.shp' or '\_meta' and '\_browse' indicate metadata or browse graphics respectively.
-- you can use placeholder values in the XML files and provide find and replace values in the find_and_replace variable in config_autoSB.py.
+- You can use placeholder values in the XML files with the find_and_replace variable in config_autoSB.py.
 The default configuration will search for the strings https://doi.org/XXXXX and DOI:XXXXX and replace the X's with the input DOI value.
 Note those are __five__ capital X's.

 ### 2. Set up a ScienceBase landing page.
 Create the data release landing page before running the script.